wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 = How do I change settings? =

-From the Wordpress Administration go to "Plugins" and click on "Settings" under plugin name
+From the Wordpress Administration click on "Settings" and then click on "Hupso Share Buttons".

 = How can I hide/show share buttons for specific posts? =

-You can hide share buttons for specific post using shortcode [hupso_hide].
-Add [hupso_hide] anywhere in your post's text and buttons will be hidden.
+You can hide share buttons for specific post using shortcode `[hupso_hide]`.
+Add `[hupso_hide]` anywhere in your post's text and buttons will be hidden.
-You can show share buttons for specific post at custom position using shortcode [hupso].
-Add [hupso] in your post's text where you want the buttons to appear.
+You can show share buttons for specific post at custom position using shortcode `[hupso]`.
+Add `[hupso]` in your post's text where you want the buttons to appear.

 = Which social networks are supported? =